linx-software/ibmmq-client/README.md

 ````

 I couldn't get the ibmmq console running in the container at https://localhost:9443/ibmmq/console to work, but the client and this app does work with the parameters shown in the examples above.

+The app.config contains three settings that controls tracing the MQClient.
+This app uses the settings to set environment variables to configure tracing.
+See https://www.ibm.com/docs/en/ibm-mq/9.3?topic=applications-tracing-mq-net-using-environment-variables.
+You can also use the mqclient.ini file for more control over the inner workings of the MQClient.
+See https://www.ibm.com/docs/en/ibm-mq/9.3?topic=applications-tracing-mq-net-mqclientini.